Harsh44-ydv/Mysql/README.md

 ## Applications of MySQL

 MySQL is used to store data in tables that map to objects.
 Each table has a schema defining what columns each row of the table will have.
-Developers can reliably store and retrieve many data types, including text, numbers, dates, times, and even JSON
+Developers can reliably store and retrieve many data types, including text, numbers, dates, time
 * Who uses MySQL?
 6458 companies reportedly use MySQL in their tech stacks, including Uber, Airbnb, and Pinterest.

 * MySQL is a relational database management system